wuming9/kmucutie-trolling/content/oem/_index.md

 - An established fishing brand
 - A regional distributor
 - An importer
-- An Amazon seller scaling private label
+- An Amazon private label seller scaling volume

 Please provide:

 - Target market
 - Estimated annual volume
-- Head material preference
+- Preferred head material
 - Hook configuration requirement

 We will respond with a structured OEM proposal framework.